|"Point of No Return" (1993).|

 |Maybe if we do her hair just right, she'll look tough?|

-OK, so the film has major problems.
+OK, so "Point of No Return" has major problems.
 Is it worth seeing?
 Well, it is visually stunning, especially in comparison with the original.
 They obviously had big bucks to blow in making this one.
 Fonda looks great throughout - her fashion-girl looks not really meshing with her character, but that just shows that image is everything in Hollywood, not substance.

-The film is beautiful.
+Let's say something nice about the film.
+"Point of No Return" is beautiful.
 I can't deny it.
-It just looks stunning.
-In visual effects, it is to the original as "Dynasty" is to "Sanford and Son."
-It has great shots of gorgeous hotels and well-dressed people and fancy settings and good shots of Fonda's (very lightly clothed) assets (which the camera is careful to showcase and linger on lovingly).
+The cinematography is stunning.
+In visual effects, it is to the original as "Dynasty" is to "Sanford and Son" - just more polished, more refined, with fewer rough edges.
+"Point of No Return" has great shots of gorgeous hotels and well-dressed people and fancy settings and good shots of Fonda's (very lightly clothed) assets (which the camera is careful to showcase and linger on lovingly).
 However, it also has completely implausible scenes (everyone in a hotel dining room turns out to be armed with rocket launchers and Uzis and the like after the Fonda character does a job there) and characters that make no sense and have emotions like those in nobody I've ever known.
 I also found the background music overbearing, with welling tones striving to create false emotional highs in a very obnoxious way.

+I saw both films during their original runs, "La Femme Nikita" and "Point of No Return," and have very definite views on which is superior.
 If you like films with cartoon characterizations and no soul that look great and feature pretty girls waving big guns, this one's for you.
-If you want a serious film that has a real emotional payoff, see the original and suffer through the subtitles.
+If you want a serious film that has a real emotional payoff and some dynamite inspiration, see the original and suffer through the subtitles.